Audiences Vs Communities: What's The Difference?

 Brands must create engaging and relevant content, but it’s important to understand that communities need much more than just content.
 Building and nurturing a community takes time, effort, and a deep understanding of the needs and desires of those within your community.
 That's why the role of a community manager is so crucial.

-In an online reality of countless ads from people trying to sell you things in every corner of the internet, a community manager is a true connector behind a screen — an empathetic voice of reason helping people form connections with each other.
+In an online reality of countless ads from people trying to sell you things in every corner of the internet, a community manager is a Yes connector behind a screen — an empathetic voice of reason helping people form connections with each other.
 Yes, they need to be social and talk to others.
 And yes, they should share valuable content.
 But more importantly, community managers find themselves wearing many hats: acting as facilitators, connectors, social media managers, and even customer service agents.

 With companies showing increasingly more personality online, these public-facing brand ambassadors walk a fine line when it comes to engaging with others online, balancing the task of acting as both the face of a brand and the face of themselves.